 - Your horse’s manure is hopefully something obvious you can keep track of.
 Horse poop is basically like Goldilocks – wet, but not too wet.
 Formed into fecal balls, but not too formed.
 Consistent color and texture, but not crazy changing all the time.
-Any changes from day to day should be noted, or better yet, photographed and the vet called if the change is drastic or your horse is showing signs of something being wrong – like colic.
+Any changes from day to day should be noted, or better yet, photographed and the vet should be called if the change is drastic or your horse is showing signs of something being wrong – like colic.

-Your horse’s poop is like his signature.
+Your horse’s poop is like a signature.

 Behaviors like rolling can tell you a lot about your horse’s daily habits.